 Most of the time, the word “they” refers to a plural antecedent.
 For example,

-But using “they” with a singular antecedent is not a new phenomenon, and while it remains uncommon in formal writing, it has become quite common in speech.
+But using “they” with a singular antecedent is not a new phenomenon, and while it’s less common in formal writing, it has become quite common in speech.
 In a conversation, many people would not even notice how “they” is being used here:

 Some people are strongly opposed to the use of “they” with singular antecedents and are likely to react badly to writing that uses this approach.
 Others argue that “they” should be adopted as English’s standard third-person, gender-neutral pronoun in all writing and speaking contexts.
-Keep your audience in mind as you decide whether the singular “they” is a good solution for any gender-related problems in your writing.
+“They” is the most respectful way to be mindful of those of all genders.

 What if you’re not sure of someone’s gender?

 You may sometimes find yourself needing to refer to a person whose gender you’re uncertain of.
 Perhaps you are writing a paper about the creator of an ancient text or piece of art whose identity (and therefore gender) is unknown–for example, we are not certain who wrote the 6th-century epic poem “Beowulf.”
 Perhaps you’re participating in an online discussion forum where the participants are known only by usernames like “PurpleOctopus25” or “I Love Big Yellow Fish.”
-You could be writing about someone you don’t personally know whose name is not clearly associated with a particular gender–someone named Sam Smith might be Samuel, Samantha, Samson, or something else–or the person’s name might be in a language you’re unfamiliar with (for example, if English is the only language you speak and read, you might have difficulty guessing the gender associated with a Chinese name).
-Or maybe you’re discussing a person whose gender identity has changed (like when athlete Bruce Jenner, who was previously regarded as a man, became Caitlyn Jenner, a woman) or is fluid.
+You could be writing about someone you don’t personally know whose name is not clearly associated with a particular gender—someone named Sam Smith might be Samuel, Samantha, Samson, or something else—or the person’s name might be in a language you’re unfamiliar with (for example, if English is the only language you speak and read, you might have difficulty guessing the gender associated with a Chinese name).
+Or maybe you’re discussing a person whose name or pronouns have changed or whose gender identity is fluid.
 Perhaps your subject does not fit neatly into the categories of “man” and “woman” or rejects those categories entirely.

 - If the person is known to you only by a username, repeat the username or follow the standard practices of the forum–PurpleOctopus25 might become Purple or P.O. in subsequent references.
 (Advice columnists often use a similar strategy; if “I Love Big Yellow Fish” wrote to ask for advice, the columnist’s response might begin with “Dear Fish Lover.”)